particle-iot/docs/src/content/hardware/certification/antenna.md

 | Taoglas Cellular PCB Antenna 2G/3G 2.4dBi, [x50] | ANTELEC50 | Electron and E Series 2G/3G | [Datasheet](/assets/datasheets/PC104.07.0165C.pdf) |
 | Tracker One Cellular Antenna | | Tracker One | [Datasheet](/assets/pdfs/tracker-one-ant-cellular.pdf) |

+### Cellular antenna substitution

+The PARANTC41EA, ANTCW2EA, ANT-FLXU are generally compatible across all 2G, 3G, LTE Cat 1, and LTE Cat M1 devices.
+However, if you use an antenna that is not the antenna that the device was certified with, the device will require recertification.
+In the United States, this is FCC intentional radiator certification (FCC Part 15, Subpart C), which is the more complicated and expensive of the certifications as it checks the performance in each of the cellular bands.

+In the United States, you can generally substitute an antenna that is of the same type (trace, monopole, dipole, etc.) and equal or lesser gain, both total and in all bands.

+- If the device is certified with PARANTC41EA, substituting ANTCW2EA requires recertification because ANTCW2EA has higher gain in the high frequency bands
+- If the device is certified with ANTCW2EA, substituting PARANTC41EA requires recertification because PARANTC41EA has higher gain in the low frequency bands

+Note that the ANT-ELEC should not be used with any LTE Cat 1 or LTE Cat M1 device because it does not support some bands used by LTE.

 ### Compatible devices (Cellular)

 The following devices have a cellular modem.
 The Tracker One includes a cellular antenna within the enclosure.
 All other devices require an antenna connected to the U.FL connector on the module.